-Attendance: You are expected to attend all scheduled classes for the entire scheduled time.
-Half-credit will be awarded for late attendance, or for leaving class early.
-I do understand that on occasion something unforeseen will pop up and prevent you from attending class; therefore, I will grant you up to five (5) unexcused absences (no questions asked, no note needed) this term.
-Any additional unexcused absences will result in zero attendance credit for that date.
+You MUST be present in class voting with your ResponseCard in order to receive class participation credit.
+This means that I will be expecting you to attend all scheduled classes for the entire scheduled time.
+I do understand that on occasion something unforeseen will pop up and prevent you from attending class; therefore, at the end of the term I will drop five (5) days of class participation points.
+Any additional unexcused absences will result in ZERO class participation points for those dates.
+If you miss class due to an excused absence, it is IT IS YOUR RESPONSIBILITY to contact me to arrange a way to make up the class participation points that you missed.
 Excused absences are limited to University-Sanctioned Events (which follow the Excused Absence Policy for University-Sanctioned Events as described in the West Chester University Undergraduate Catalog), and absences due to serious illness or injury, or the death of family members (each of which is to be verified in writing by a practicing, non-related physician).
 In cases of extreme illness or emergency that will require prolonged absence, you are responsible for contacting Dean Bricketto (Student Affairs).
 His office will contact your professors and make appropriate recommendations.
-Please note carefully that if you are absent, whether excused or unexcused, IT IS YOUR RESPONSIBILITY to get the notes you missed from a classmate, including notes on any mathematical problems we worked on in class, and to learn of any important announcements that were made in class.
+Please note that if you are absent, whether excused or unexcused, IT IS YOUR RESPONSIBILITY to get the notes you missed from a classmate, including notes on any mathematical problems we worked on in class, and to learn of any important announcements that were made.